 The face of digital is finally growing up, and brands must take exceptional care of the way they look.
 As a self-published author, you have your own brand to look out for.
 This includes more than just your written content, but also the way in which you put it on display.

-For example, an author we’ve listed on Riffle Select, Rick Mofina, has done an excellent job with a recent Kindle book cover update.
+For example, Rick Mofina, has done an excellent job with a recent Kindle book cover update.

 Kindle Book Cover – Before and After